bobelchev/crypto-trading-sim/README.md

 ![Service Discovery with Eureka](img/eureka.png)

-### 🔹 Sixth Iteration: Strangler Pattern — Gradual Decomposition of the Monolith
+### 🔹 Sixth Iteration: Strangler Pattern - Gradual Decomposition of the Monolith (User Service)

 As part of the system's evolution, we adopted **Martin Fowler’s Strangler Tree Pattern** to incrementally break down the monolith (`crypto-trading-sim`) into dedicated microservices.
 This approach ensures **stability, availability**, and **progressive migration** without a risky full rewrite.